spencerlambert/WebDL/README.md

 http://webdl.domain.com/rest/account/id/1
 ```

 `rest` tells the url parser that you are accessing the RESTful interface.
 Technically the `rest` can be removed, as it's the default controller.
-Other controller types like SOAP can easily be added.

 `account` specifies the record type you want returned.